collegevine/purescript-elmish-enzyme/README.md

 ## Getting Started

-To start using this library, you’ll need to install Enzyme, and [JSDOM](https://github.com/jsdom/jsdom).
+To start using this library, you’ll need to install Enzyme and [JSDOM](https://github.com/jsdom/jsdom).

 ```
 npm install enzyme jsdom global-jsdom --save-dev